parkerstradiva/parkerstradiva/README.md

 Hi!
 Im Kacper.
 Transgender Male.
 I like coding alot.
 I don't have a favorite programming language.
 You can contact with me on discord, if you have any questions.
-Mat nick is Parker#6052.
+My nick is Parker#6052.

 <!---
 parkerstradiva/parkerstradiva is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.